Travel Budget for Drakensberg Visit Drakensberg on a Budget or Travel in Style

 This data comes from the travel budgets of real travelers - How it works.
 Put these numbers on your website.

-A vacation to Drakensberg for one week usually costs around R11,813 for one person.
-So, a trip to Drakensberg for two people costs around R23,626 for one week.
-A trip for two weeks for two people costs R47,251 in Drakensberg.
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Drakensberg can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Drakensberg will often have a lower daily budget per person than one person traveling alone for one week.

-How expensive is Drakensberg?
-How much money do I need for Drakensberg?
+How much money do I need for a trip to Drakensberg?

 Accommodation Budget in Drakensberg